 If you face overwhelming debt and are considering Chapter 7 as a way of permanently discharging some of your debts, your first question may be “What property can I keep after bankruptcy?”
 Each state has its own specific laws governing Chapter 7 exemptions.
 You want an experienced and knowledgeable attorney to help you understand the rules in Pennsylvania, so that you get the relief you expected.

 Experience You Can Rely On

-At the law office of Cunningham & Chernicoff, P.C., we have provided sound counsel to individuals and businesses throughout central Pennsylvania since 1978.
+At the law office of Cunningham, Chernicoff & Warshawsky, P.C., we have provided sound counsel to individuals and businesses throughout central Pennsylvania since 1978.
 Our lawyers have more than 130 years of combined practice experience.
-We offer large firm resources and results with a small firm attitude, using hard work, determination, skill, knowledge and experience to help you get the outcome you want.
+We offer large-firm resources and results with a small-firm attitude, using hard work, determination, skill, knowledge and experience to help you get the outcome you want.

 The Pennsylvania Chapter 7 Bankruptcy Exemptions

 When you file for Chapter 7 bankruptcy protection, you have the option to choose the federal exemption standard or the state exemption.

 In Pennsylvania, the state exemption is $300 for an individual or $600 for a couple filing bankruptcy.
 The state exemptions also include jointly held property between spouses, workers’ compensation benefits or disability insurance payments and pension and retirement accounts.